Academic Year Undergraduate Research Award (AYURA)

 Payment Logistics

-Funds will be disbursed directly to the student as an award, typically via direct deposit (though mailed checks are also possible), and they are considered taxable income.
+Funds will be disbursed directly to the student as an award, typically via direct deposit (though mailed checks are also possible).
+Students may be asked to submit itemized receipts to the OUR to verify expenses.
+Awards are considered taxable income.
 For international students, the tax burden can be substantial (up to 30%), and taxes are automatically withdrawn by the WashU Tax Department upfront; this effectively means that international students will only be able to use part of the award towards their project.
 Taxes are not an allowable budget item.

-An AYURA application is envisioned as a collaborative effort between the WashU faculty mentor and the undergraduate student, with the student completing the majority of the work and the faculty mentor providing input and final approval.
+An AYURA submission is envisioned as a collaborative effort between the undergraduate student and the WashU faculty mentor, with the student completing the majority of the work and the faculty mentor providing input and final approval.

-1. A basic eligibiliy check (e.g., are you a senior?) and a student information form (e.g., major, field of research, whether the project involves human subjects or travel)
+1. A basic eligibility check (e.g., are you a senior?) and a student information form (e.g., major, field of research, whether the project involves human subjects or travel)

-2. A nomination from your primary WashU faculty mentor (a second nomination is expected only for applicants who have two co-mentors involved with their research project)
+2. A nomination form completed by your primary WashU faculty mentor (a second nomination is expected only for applicants who have two co-mentors involved with their research project)

 3. A research proposal (4-5 pages, double-spaced)